prabhatraghav/tomcat-install/README.md

 # Please read the instructions carefully, echoed on the screen at the end of this script, and save the tomcat-user and manager passwords.

-# 6. Now, exit from the root is mandatory
+# 6. Now, exit from the root is also mandatory
     exit

 # 7. Use the command to start the Tomcat